camilaferc/rramen/README.md

 ---

-RRAMEN is an interactive tool that supports different city-scale mobility-related queries by different types of users with different needs.
-RRAMEN is based on the concept of Relative Reachability, and its main goal is to aid individual users and urban planners in making informed choices and evaluating changes w.r.t. a city's transportation network.
+RRAMEN is an interactive tool that supports city-scale mobility-related queries by different types of users with different needs.
+It is based on the concept of Relative Reachability (RR), which determines the mode of transport that minimizes arrival time at a given destination location.
+RRAMEN's main goal is to aid individual users and urban planners in making informed choices and evaluating changes w.r.t. a city's transportation network.

 ### 1. Examples & Usage